Do you need exercise to lose weight?

 -Warrior diet.....

+1. Â 5:2 fast: The original and very well-known approach to intermittent fasting requires eating normally for 5 days and restricting calories on 2 days each week.
+For women, the suggested restriction was 500 calories on fasting days, and for men, 600 calories.
 However, this has been revised in recent years to recommend 800 calories on fasting days.
 There is also a 'rapid weight loss' phase to this diet, which recommends having just 800 calories per day for 2-12 weeks.
-This should only be done under the guidance and approval of a professional
+This should only be done under the guidance and approval of a professional.

-6:8 fast....this approach requires you to fast for 16 hours a day and only eat during an 8 hour window.
-So for example, eat your evening meal by 7pm then don't eat anything else until 11am the following day.
+2. Â 6:8 fast: This approach requires you to fast for 16 hours a day and only eat during an 8-hour window.
+So, for example, eat your evening meal by 7 pm, then don't eat anything else until 11 am the following day.

-Alternate day fasting....– this requires you to fasting every other day for an entire day.
-Some versions allow 500 calories to be consumed on the fasting days, while others require a complete fast.
+3. Â Alternate-day fasting: This requires you to fast every other day for an entire day.
+Some versions allow 500 calories on fasting days, while others require a complete fast.

-Warrior diet ....–this approach suggests eating raw fruit and veg during the day, then eating a huge meal in the evening during a 4-hour window.
+4. Â Warrior diet: This approach suggests eating raw fruit and veg throughout the day, then having a huge meal in the evening within a 4-hour window.

 Does when we eat matter? 🤷.....